 Every company has a unique identity that sets it apart from its rival companies in the industry.
-It is a combination of various aspects: The way you set your goals, your marketing strategy, your manufacturing process, or your entire business plan.
+It’s a combination of various aspects: The way you set your goals, marketing strategy, manufacturing process, or entire business plan.

-As crucial as it is to create a business plan that helps you stand out, it is perhaps just as crucial to protect your plan from any potential intellectual property theft.
+As crucial as it is to create a business plan that helps you stand out, it’s perhaps just as crucial to protect your plan from any potential intellectual property theft.
 This is where a confidentiality statement for your business plan helps you safeguard your valuable assets.

 A business plan confidentiality statement is a document that states that the information disclosed to the recipient can’t be disclosed to anyone outside the agreement.
-It is an agreement made between two parties before they enter a deal or exchange any sensitive information which is confidential.
+It’s an agreement made between two parties before they enter a deal or exchange any sensitive and confidential information.

-When a confidentiality statement is signed, it is agreed by both parties that they will not expose any of the information that is discussed or presented in the business plans.
+When a confidentiality statement is signed, it’s agreed upon by both parties that they won’t expose any of the information that’s discussed or presented in the business plans.
 Additionally, the document should also mention the penalties in case of a violation of the agreement.

-If the other party violates the statement of confidentiality, you can proceed legally and receive compensation for the damages you had to bear because of the violation.
+If the other party violates the statement of confidentiality, you can take legal action and receive compensation for the damages you had to bear because of the violation.
 As per the contract, the compensation is paid.

 The absence of a confidentiality statement is an invitation for others to use parts of your business plan.
 Although copyright laws can help you claim most of your information, some, still, stay unprotected.